mvneerven/xo/md/exo/data-binding.md

-# ExoForm Data Binding
+# XO form Data Binding

 ## Model Binding

-ExoForm supports multiple model binding, allowing you to bind parts of your form to specified data models.
+XO form supports multiple model binding, allowing you to bind parts of your form to specified data models.

 ```json